ContrastingSounds/fast-hub/README.md

 Simple Looker Action Hub using Python + FastAPI.
 Includes SendGrid for emails.

 # To use
-I haven't prepared this for deployment yet.
-However you maintain your Python environment, you should:
+I haven't tested this for deployment yet.
+This might work for you, too:

+1. `python -m venv .venv`
+2. `source .venv/bin/activate`
-1. Run `pip install -r requirements.txt`
+3. `pip install -r requirements.txt`
-2. To start the server, run `uvicorn main:app --reload`
+4. `./start`